Breathe: Into the Shadows

-Breathe: Into the Shadows is an Indian crime drama thriller streaming television series created and directed by Mayank Sharma and produced by Abundantia Entertainment for Amazon Prime Video.
+Breathe: Into the Shadows is an Indian crime drama thriller television series created and directed by Mayank Sharma and produced by Abundantia Entertainment for Amazon Prime Video.
 The series stars Abhishek Bachchan, Amit Sadh, and Nithya Menen in lead roles.
 Season 1 of the series premiered on 10 July 2020.
 The second season was released on 9 November 2022.

 Synopsis

 Dr. Avinash Sabharwal (Bachchan) finds his 6-year-old daughter Siya kidnapped by a masked man.
 The kidnapper demands that Sabharwal kills a man in order to get his daughter back.
 The plot revolves around the lengths Avinash will go to save his daughter.